holiber/qstore/README.md

 <a name="find"></a>
 ####.find (query, [fields], [options])

-Returns all objects which valid for query.
+Returns all objects which are valid for query.
 See [examples of usage](http://holiber.github.io/activedata/examples/)